I have kept bunnies for years and know they can be a handful. I enjoy sharing what I've learned about rabbit care with others.

-So how does one go about getting one's rabbit out of their cage and letting them live a full, happy, and active life?
-Well, there are several ways to go about this, and each of these methods come with its own drawbacks, risks, and rewards.
+So how does one go about getting one's rabbit out of its cage and letting them live a full, happy, and active life?
+Well, there are several ways to go about this, and each of these methods comes with its own drawbacks, risks, and rewards.

 How to Keep an Outdoor Bunny

 The secret to keeping a rabbit outside in a healthy way is to provide them with a clean, secure cage with a run, and also to let them out of that run as often as possible to roam about in your backyard—which, of course, should have high fences and not be populated by bunny-killing predators.
 Cats are usually okay with rabbits, especially cats that have been subjected to a thorough bunny beating.
 (Yes, that cute little fuzzy creature in my profile picture has handed out beatings to not one, but two cats simultaneously.)

 Thwart Escape Attempts: Use Secure Fencing and Supervise Your Pets

 Fencing is important, as is supervision.
 Make sure that your fences are actually secure.
 If there is a glimmer of light under the fence line, it will not take long for your rabbit to dig their way out.